 This is a product for use within the night routine.
 It produces a process of cellular desquamation that leaves the skin more sensitive, so it is better to limit its use at night, so that it does not give the sun.

 To serve as a reference, I have used this serum first, alone, to be able to accurately measure its effectiveness, and after a couple of days I included it in my usual night routine.

 As you know, my night routine goes through the removal of makeup from the skin, then I apply the eye contour, and then the serum, in this case the T.L.C. serum.
 Framboos Glycolic Night Serum by Drunk Elephant.
 The next step is to use my night moisturiser, whatever you use at any given time.

 Where to buy

-In Spain Drunk the night glycolic serum T.L.C.
-Drunk Elephant’s Framboos is sold only in Sephora stores at the moment.
-Then I leave the link to the product:
+Drunk Elephant’s night glycolic serum T.L.C.
+Framboos is sold in Sephora stores at the moment.
+You can find the link to the product below: